 2. Professional Liability Insurance

-Every small business needs professional liability insurance, sometimes called errors and omissions insurance (E&O).
-This covers any claims and lawsuits against your business due to negligence, failure to perform, or mistakes.
-If your business causes any sort of bodily injury or property damage to a customer, partner, or third-party, the business could be sued at a hefty expense.
-Professional liability insurance protects your business and personal assets in the case of a lawsuit.
+Every small business should consider professional liability insurance, sometimes called errors and omissions insurance (E&O).
+This helps cover claims and lawsuits against your business due to negligence, failure to perform, or mistakes.
+If your business causes bodily injury or property damage to a customer, partner, or third-party, your business could be sued at a hefty expense.
+Professional liability insurance can help protect your business and personal assets in the case of a lawsuit.

 3. Property Insurance

-You need to protect your business’ assets from unexpected fire, storm, theft, natural disasters, and more.
-If you own or lease a space or you hold equipment, inventory, and furniture, property insurance will cover unexpected damages.
+What would happen to your business’ assets if they were damaged by an unexpected fire, storm, theft, natural disasters, or other accident?
+If you own or lease a space or you hold equipment, inventory, and furniture, property insurance can help cover unexpected damages.

 Be aware of what your property insurance does and doesn’t cover, as many professional property policies won’t cover flood or other incidents.
 Talk to an insurance agent about your business’ location, situation, and industry to ensure you get the right amount of coverage.